StefanoPenazzi/chameleonQuant/README.md

   </figure>
 </p>

-A well known and quite common strategy is the triple moving average trading.
+A well known and quite common strategy is the triple moving average trading strategy.
 The method involves using a long term MA, a medium term MA and a short term MA.
 The moving averages can be exponential or simple.
 A particular crossing sequence of the 3 MA triggers long/short positions opening.

 ```